ISISComputingGroup/ibex_developers_manual/Jenkins/Adding-a-new-Windows-machine-to-Jenkins.md

 * Add the builders password as a environment variable (system variable) called BUILDERPW

-* Nicos requires a specific version of Visual Studio from [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
+* Nicos requires a specific version of Visual Studio to build Python dependencies which can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=44266)

 ### Adding to Jenkins